County Line School District: County Line School District

 The County Line School District is a small school located in Branch, Arkansas in Franklin County.
-The superintendent is Gattis Taylor, the Elementary Principal, ABC Coordinator, and Federal Coordinator is Linda Teague, and the High school principal is Eric Parsons.
+The superintendent is Taylor Gattis, the Elementary Principal, ABC Coordinator, and Federal Coordinator is Linda Teague, and the High school principal is Eric Parsons.
 County Line school district serves grades K through twelfth, and it is currently separated into two school sections the elementary school (K through sixth grade) and the high school (seventh through twelfth grade).
 The overall 2019-2020 enrollment in the County Line school district is 492.
 Their graduation rate is ninety five percent, which is ten percent higher than the United States average of eighty five percent.
 The student teacher ratio is 1/10, making the average class size approximately twelve students per class room. one hundred percent of County Line school District's teachers are certified, and eighty nine percent of the teachers have more than three years of experience.